dmazin/dmazin.github.io/_posts/2023-07-18-bags-of-bits.md

 description: TODO
 ---
 # Introduction
-Have you ever heard someone say that a hard drive, or memory, is a "bunch of bits"?
+Have you ever heard someone say that a hard drive or memory is a "bunch of bits"?

 I'm not sure about this idea's origin, but it's a pretty good idea.
 It reduces the mystery of computers.
 For example, it rules out the theory that inside of my computer is a very flat elf.